 - Use our live chat, on any page of the website

 - Use our call back form

-Our team are professional and understand how daunting it can be to make a personal injury claim for a broken collarbone injury but don’t worry.
+Our team are professional and understand how daunting it can be to make a personal injury claim for a broken collarbone or shoulder injury but don’t worry.
 All of our team are friendly and will work at a pace that suits you but at the same time make sure that any compensation offers made are the best possible amount and advise you whether to accept or not.